gaoyangxiaozhu/DockerVI/README.md

 ### Getting Started
 DockerVI is self-contained and can be easily deployed via [docker-compose][7](Quick-Start steps below).
+It mainly consists of three Container Services:
+1. **ui:** The core part of this project , used for realizing the visual operation of the docker swarm.
+2. **monitor:** Real-time access  the usage of resources in the Container in docker swarm cluster.
+3. **mysql:** store the resource-usage data for every Container in docker swarm cluster.

 **System requirements:**
 DockerVI need works with docker 1.10+ and docker-compose 1.6.0+.